mekha03/Self-Driving-Car/README.md

-# 🤖 Self-Driving Robot with Single and Stereo Camera Vision 🚗
+# 🤖 Self-Driving Robotic Car with Single and Stereo Camera Vision 🚗

 ## 💡 Overview